EdKeate/Avalon-Series/README.md

 > You are expected to find your own 3D printer that meets these requirements.
 If this is outside of your budget, consider a 3D printing service.

+---

-#### Odyssey Board Disclaimer
+### Odyssey Board Disclaimer
 - The Odyssey is, by far, the heaviest and largest board ever made.
 This is a personal proof of concept/hobby for myself to show the absolute insanity of todays open-source/manufacturing technology and is NOT meant to be a consumer product.
-If you are passionate, and I mean PASSIONATE about Onewheeling, this is your next project.
+If you are passionate, and I mean PASSIONATE about Balance Boards, this is your next project.

 - The Avalon Series is based upon [ESPHome](https://esphome.io/) so that others can build upon the simple, yet powerful [YAML language](https://esphome.io/guides/getting_started_command_line.html) it uses.
 Some of the schematics have in-built but unused experimental modules for modification.
 For example, the [InfoBar](#infobar) (as of V1.0.0) does not use any 5V electronics, yet the schematic includes a 5V buck converter for the Battery.
 This is excluded from the [BOM](https://jlcpcb.com/help/article/bill-of-materials-for-pcb-assembly) and PCB, however it would be fairly easy to integrate with little [PMIC](https://en.wikipedia.org/wiki/Power_management_integrated_circuit) experience.
 I understand that electronics are not for everyone, however I would love to see more people getting into the nitty gritty and picking up electronics as a hobby.